 The Framework Is Not the Answer

 A RICE score that makes perfect sense at a growth-stage SaaS company is useless at a pre-revenue startup.
+You can test the formula yourself with the RICE Calculator.
 A weighted scoring model that serves an enterprise PM well would paralyze a team of four.
 The right prioritization approach depends on your stage, your constraints, and the type of decisions you are actually making.

 The context